Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 The second form is more interesting as it allows the cursor to be loaded from arbitrary expressions subject to some rules:

-- you should think of the cursor as a logical row: it’s either fully loaded or it’s not, therefore you must specify enough columns in the column list to ensure that all
+- you should think of the cursor as a logical row: it’s either fully loaded or

 NOT NULL